 Vinyl house siding expands and contracts slightly with fluctuating temperatures.
 However, your siding will start to buckle if it's nailed down too tightly.
 You may also notice nails pop to create bulges in exterior siding.

-Request a Free Quote With Us
+Request a Design Consultation With Us

 This blog post has been updated.